MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### Is Autopatch leveraged with Enterprise application management?

-Autopatch is not leveraged with Enterprise application management.
+Autopatch isn't leveraged with Enterprise application management.
 We plan to evaluate Autopatch and other integrations in future iterations.

 ### Is Enterprise application management available for co-managed devices?